THE Sustainability Impact Ratings 2026

 Telkom University has established a robust water treatment mechanism to manage and process water that flows through the campus area.
 River water is first processed at the university’s Wastewater Treatment Plant (WWTP) before being directed to retention ponds and infiltration lakes.

 This treatment system significantly reduces the potential for water pollution.
-Once treated, the water is returned to nearby rivers in a cleaner and safer condition, a reflection of the university’s ecological responsibility and its role in ensuring environmental sustainability.
+Once treated, the water is returned to nearby rivers in a cleaner and safer condition, a reflection of the university’s ecological responsibility and its active contribution to safeguarding biodiversity and ecological balance.

 Water-Conscious Planting and Green Open Spaces

-One of the most distinctive features of Telkom University’s environmental strategy is its Water-conscious planting approach.
-The university’s vast green open space consists of nine local forests, forming a lush canopy that attracts various bird species to nest and thrive.
+One of the most distinctive features of Telkom University’s environmental strategy is its water-conscious planting approach.
+The university’s vast green open spaces consist of nine local forests, forming a lush canopy that attracts diverse bird species to nest and thrive further supporting campus biodiversity.

-Almost all the vegetation across these areas consists of trees and plants that minimize water usage, such as breadfruit, mahogany, bottle palm, teak, ebony, and other drought-tolerant or hard-wood varieties.
+Almost all the vegetation across these areas consists of drought-tolerant and native plant species, such as breadfruit, mahogany, bottle palm, teak, ebony, and other hardwood varieties.
 Additionally, acacia, sorghum, sansevieria (mother-in-law’s tongue), corn, cassava, and herbal plants are cultivated as part of the campus’s green landscape.

-These climate-resilient plants contribute to maintaining biodiversity while ensuring that the campus’s green ecosystem remains self-sustaining, requiring minimal artificial irrigation.
-This demonstrates Telkom University’s smart landscaping strategy, one that combines natural beauty with sustainable water management.
+These climate-resilient plants contribute to maintaining biodiversity while ensuring that the campus ecosystem remains self-sustaining and requires minimal artificial irrigation.
+This demonstrates Telkom University’s smart landscaping strategy, combining natural beauty with sustainable water management.

 Eco-Friendly and Sustainable Approach